 Tricia believes that being in business gives her a unique opportunity to help others - hence the practice supports many local projects, and raises funds for charities whenever it can.

-2019 will see continued support of the renowned Hexham Book Festival in April /May 2019; and of the hugely popular Hexham Abbey Music Festival in September.
-We have also supported Hexham & District Music Society, and The Queens Hall Arts Centre, Hexham, which provides such a varied and interesting calendar of cultural events.
+April /May saw continued support for the renowned Hexham Book Festival then there is the hugely popular Hexham Abbey Music Festival in September.
+We are also supporting Hexham & District Music Society, and The Queens Hall Arts Centre, Hexham, which provides such a varied and interesting calendar of cultural events.

 We continue to be a Business Partner of Beamish, the open air museum depicting life in North East England during the 1820s, 1900s & 1940s.
 The various local branches of the Rotary Club benefit from our sponsorship as does the Red Cross, especially with its wonderful annual Christmas Fair, and now the opera at Kirklinton, and we are also sponsoring their event at the Sage.